-In Canada, amalgamations and plans of arrangement are the primary merger structures for private companies.
+In Canada, amalgamations and plans of arrangement are the primary merger structures for private companies (although an amalgamation is more common in the private company context).
 Both require a target shareholders' meeting and supermajority approval of the transaction (66 2/3% of the votes cast).
 Plans of arrangement also require court supervision.
-Public companies (which offer securities to the public) may also be acquired by these methods or by way of a takeover bid.
+Public companies (which offer securities to the public) may also be acquired by these methods (although a plan of arrangement is more common in the public company context) or by way of a takeover bid.
 In addition to requirements imposed by corporate statute governing the target, a buyer of a public company target, which is a Canadian reporting issuer, must comply with the securities laws of the province or territory (jurisdiction) where the shareholders reside and with the rules of the stock exchange where the target's shares are listed.